guyabel/tidycat/readme/README.md

 #> 12 alcgp120+      2.12      0.288      7.36 1.90e-13 alcgp       "120+"   main
 ```

-Include reference categories and a column to indicate the additional
+Include additional rows for reference category terms and column to
-terms using the `exclude_reference` and `reference_label` arguments.
+indicate their location by setting `exclude_reference = FALSE` and
-Setting `exponentiate = TRUE` ensures the parameter estimates in the
+`reference_label` to a suitable string.
+Setting `exponentiate = TRUE`
-reference group are set to one instead of zero (even odds in the
+ensures the parameter estimates in the reference group are set to one
-logistic regression example below).
+instead of zero (even odds in the logistic regression example below).

 ``` r
 m0 %>%